mage-ai/mage-ai/docs/production/native_cloud.md

 ## Prerequistes

 Your EC2 instance must have `python3` installed.
-The supported versions of Python are 3.7, 3.8, and 3.9.
+All Python versions between 3.7.0 (inclusive) and 3.10.0 (exclusive) are supported.

 ## Quick Connection via SSH